ga4gh/Get-Started-with-GA4GH-APIs/sessions/2/README.md

 Candidate scripts to be selected from https://github.com/ga4gh/fasp-scripts/tree/master/notebooks

-For follow on from morning sessions will likely use CNest example.
+For follow on from morning sessions will likely use CNest example (complex), or SAMTools (less computaionally ambitious, but easier).

 ## Session specific requirements